gabx/R-project/README.md

 This file is sourced at R start-up.
 It has grown and improved over time.

-* helper.R
+## documentation
+A collection of useful documentations in *.pdf* format .
+Beginner and advance, french and english.

+## helper
 A random collection of short code to help daily work in `R`.
 To load these functions and avoid to pollute top-level namespace, best is to build a `R package` .
 I prefere a lightweight alternative : source the `helper.R` script in a dedicated environment.
 See `?sys.source`, `?new.env` and this [stackoverfolw thread](http://stackoverflow.com/questions/1266279/how-to-organize-large-r-programs)
 for more info.

-## documentation

-A collection of useful documentations in *.pdf* format .
-Beginner and advance, french and english.